 Mental Health

-The national Substance Abuse and Mental Health Services Administration (SAMHSA) reports approximately one in five U.S. adults has any form of mental illness ( 2017 National Survey on Drug Use and Health), yet less than half of those with illness actually receive services.
-Homeless adults are disproportionately affected, with over a quarter of those living in shelters having serious mental illness and almost half having severe mental illness and/or substance abuse disorders ( 2010 Annual Homeless Assessment Report to Congress).
+The national Substance Abuse and Mental Health Services Administration (SAMHSA) reports approximately 28% of U.S. adults has any form of mental illness (2023 National Survey on Drug Use and Health), yet only 54% of those with illness actually receive services.
+Homeless adults are disproportionately affected in comparison to the general population, with approximately 67% having any mental health disorder.

-Faculty in the College of Health Sciences investigating mental health are contributing to the body of literature in this area, and have a variety of specializations, including social work practice; coping; disparities in mental health care; trauma among migrant populations; spiritual well-being; and quality of life among special populations, including veterans, caregivers and cancer survivors.
+Faculty in the College of Health Sciences investigating mental health are contributing to the body of literature in this area, and have a variety of specializations, including social work practice; coping; disparities in mental health care; spiritual well-being; and quality of life and well-being among special populations, including caregivers, cancer survivors, and individuals with disabilities.

 CHS Leaders in Mental Health